 Getting a cough and the sniffles right now can be unnerving when so many people are dealing with other viruses.
 That tickle in your throat may make your heart drop for a second, but finding out it’s just a cold is a welcome relief that you never thought you’d have.
 Pregnancy does cause our bodies to be more vulnerable.
 “Your immune system is slightly more compromised or weakened as a result of the pregnancy, so you are more susceptible to catching a cold,” Dr. Navya Mysore, MD, a primary care provider, tells Romper.

 If you really need the extra help, that’s where cold medicine can come in.
 Fortunately, “there are many medications that are safe during pregnancy when you have a cold,” Mysore says.
 Cold cold symptoms typically pass within seven to 10 days, but since your body is already in full create a human mode, the discomfort of not breathing through a stuffy nose is an extra annoyance.

 Take care to also watch out for the Food and Drug Administration (FDA)-assigned categories for cold medicine.
-“Many over-the-counter medications are classified by the FDA according to risk in pregnancy.
-Those falling in categories A, B, and many in C are generally considered safe for use during pregnancy, and the reason is because the benefit of taking these medications outweighs risks demonstrated by human and animal studies.”
+“Many over-the-counter medications are classified by the FDA according to risk in pregnancy,” Dr. Mysore says.
+“Those falling in categories A, B, and many in C are generally considered safe for use during pregnancy, and the reason is because the benefit of taking these medications outweighs risks demonstrated by human and animal studies.”
 According to the FDA, assigned risk categories serve the purpose of preventing harmful consumption because 10% of birth defects come from maternal pharmaceutical exposure.

 In case you would question how much you should take, Mysore says, “Pregnancy does not change dosage amounts for medications, so you can continue to take the same dosage you were prior to being pregnant.”

 Based on the FDA category, if a medication is labeled D and X, it isn’t recommended.
 Dr. Mysore says she would “absolutely avoid in pregnancy unless directed by your OB and generally, I suggest running by your OB medications that fall under category C. With category D and X medications often the risk of taking these medications is not worth the benefit you would see with your symptoms unless your symptoms are more severe.
 And that would, of course, be discussed with your doctor.”
 Additionally, in 2015, the FDA replaced the lettering system with more detailed and comprehensible labels, so providers and pregnant and lactating parents equally understand how medications will affect their baby.

 And again, going the home remedy route is always a great starting option.
-“A few other things you can do to help your symptoms are getting plenty of rest, make sure you are hydrated by drinking water and warm liquids, and gargling salt water can help to ease your sore throat.
-I also always suggest a humidifier by your bed and cough drops to help with a sore throat and a dry cough,” Mysore says.
+“A few other things you can do to help your symptoms are getting plenty of rest, make sure you are hydrated by drinking water and warm liquids, and gargling salt water can help to ease your sore throat,” Dr. Mysore says.
+“I also always suggest a humidifier by your bed and cough drops to help with a sore throat and a dry cough.”

-Navya Mysore, MD and primary care provider
+Navya Mysore, MD, primary care provider